ESP32DE/Stickley2021/TheJourney/map.md

 # Hints / Notes
 A: What is this?

-B: Whats should it be to me?
+B: What should it be to me?

 C: How i can do this?